state_props.is_mutually_orthogonal

 [1] (1,2)

 Wikipedia.
-Orthogonality. https://en.wikipedia.org/wiki/Orthogonality.
+Orthogonality.
+URL: https://en.wikipedia.org/wiki/Orthogonality.

 Raises: